Follow us on:

 Bunq Prepaid Credit Card

-The Bunq card is the most accepted Prepaid Credit Card in the world.
-It's a full-fledged one Mastercard credit card - even offline terminals in airplanes and elsewhere work with this card (we have tested this many times ourselves).
-You can also rent a car with this card.
+The bunq card is the most widely accepted prepaid credit card in the world.
+It is a full-fledged Mastercard credit card Even offline terminals in airplanes and elsewhere work with this card (we've tested this extensively ourselves).
+You can also rent a car with this card without any problems.

 Pros: